 Assateague Lighthouse is architecturally and environmentally striking.
 A beautiful structure of brick walls and floors, featuring arched windows and entrance, it received its distinctive exterior of alternating red and white bands in 1963.

-Located in the pristine Assateague Island National Seashore, Assateague Lighthouse shares the island’s marshes and beaches with wild horses, native white tailed deer, Sika elk, and colorful, endangered waterfowl.
+Located in the pristine Chincoteague National Wildlife Refuge, Assateague Lighthouse shares the island’s marshes and beaches with wild horses, native white tailed deer, Sika elk, and colorful, endangered waterfowl.
 Wooded trails and bicycle paths meander the reserve and there is a beautiful beach with a bathing area at the island’s southern tip.

 Assateague Lighthouse is open for tours from April through November.
 On summer weekends, local artisans display their work next to the lighthouse in the “Oil Shed.”